codacy/codacy-coverage-reporter/docs/alternative-ways-of-running-coverage-reporter.md

 Use the Java binary to run Codacy Coverage reporter on other platforms, such as Linux x86, macOS, Windows, etc.

-You can use the scripts below to automatically check for the latest version of the Java binaries, download the binaries from either our public S3 or GitHub, and run them.
+You can use the scripts below to automatically check for the latest version of the Java binaries, download the binaries from either Codacy's public store or GitHub, and run them.

--   Using Codacy's public S3:
+-   Using Codacy's public store:

     ```bash
-    LATEST_VERSION="$(curl -Ls https://artifacts.codacy.com/binaries/codacy-coverage-reporter/latest)"
+    LATEST_VERSION="$(curl -Ls https://artifacts.codacy.com/bin/codacy-coverage-reporter/latest)"
-    curl -Ls -o codacy-coverage-reporter-assembly.jar "https://artifacts.codacy.com/binaries/codacy-coverage-reporter/${LATEST_VERSION}/codacy-coverage-reporter-assembly.jar"
+    curl -Ls -o codacy-coverage-reporter-assembly.jar "https://artifacts.codacy.com/bin/codacy-coverage-reporter/${LATEST_VERSION}/codacy-coverage-reporter-assembly.jar"
     java -jar codacy-coverage-reporter-assembly.jar report
     ```